Australian Institute of Architects

 The Australian Institute of Architects, officially the Royal Australian Institute of Architects (abbreviated as RAIA), is Australia's professional body for architects.
 Its members use the post-nominals FRAIA (Fellow), ARAIA (Associate Member) and RAIA (Member, also the organisation's abbreviation).
 The Institute supports 14,000 members across Australia, including 550 Australian members who are based in architectural roles across 40 countries outside Australia.
 SONA (Student Organised Network for Architecture) is the national student-membership body of the Australian Institute of Architects.
 EmAGN (Emerging Architects and Graduates Network) represents architectural professionals within 15 years of graduation, as part of the Australian Institute of Architects.

 History

 State institutes

-A number of Australian colonies (later states) formed professional societies for architects.
+A number of Australian colonies (later states) formed independent professional societies for architects.

 The Royal Victorian Institute of Architects (RVIA) was established as the Victorian Institute of Architects in the colony of Victoria in August 1856, receiving royal charter in 1889.

 After a couple of predecessors dating at least as far back as 1859, the South Australian Institute of Architects was founded in the colony of South Australia on 20 September 1886, and in 1904 Walter Hervey Bagot designed its seal.
+It did not join the national organisation until 1962.

 The New South Wales Institute of Architects was established in 1871, headed by George Allen Mansfield.
 The secretary was Benjamin Backhouse, who was later a Member of the NSW Legislative Council.

 The Queensland Institute of Architects was established in 1888, and the West Australian Institute of Architects (WAIA) in 1896.